Leg Swelling

 Can My Swollen Legs Be Treated?

-- Compression Therapy: To manage immediate swelling and support improved blood circulation.
+• Compression Therapy: To manage immediate swelling and support improved blood circulation while awaiting or following vein treatment

-- Lifestyle Modifications: Guidance on regular exercise, dietary changes, and leg elevation techniques to stop fluid from pooling.
+• Lifestyle Modifications: Personalized guidance on regular exercise, dietary changes, and leg elevation techniques to prevent fluid from pooling in varicose veins

-- Venous Duplex Ultrasound: Used for precise initial diagnosis and guiding all treatments.
+• Venous Duplex Ultrasound: The gold-standard imaging tool used for precise diagnosis and guiding all leg swelling vein treatments near you

-- Post-Procedure Support: Continuous monitoring and follow-up care to ensure long-term success.
+• Post-Procedure Support: Continuous monitoring and follow-up care to ensure long-term success and prevent recurrence of varicose vein and leg swelling

 Schedule Your Consultation